Quasa

 MedTech Feasibility Study to Define Product Requirements

-• Laying the groundwork for the creation of a manufacturing strategy.
+• lay the foundation for a subsequent manufacturing strategy.

 Thank you!